A TOAST AMONG GHOSTS

 Once upon an evening eerie...

-On October 8, 2016, revelers joined Edgar Allan Poe and Reisterstown founder John Reister at Reisterstown Branch for A Toast Among Ghosts, a spooky night of fun, food and beer in a historic cemetery.
+On October 7, 2017, join Foundation for Baltimore County Public Library, Edgar Allan Poe and Reisterstown founder John Reister at Reisterstown Branch for A Toast Among Ghosts, a spooky night of fun, food and beer in a historic cemetery.

 The Reisterstown Branch was formerly the Franklin Academy (c.
 1824), where in 1831, Edgar Allan Poe applied to be the headmaster.
 He wasn't selected, but maybe it's time Poe returned to one of his old haunts.
 Poe died in Baltimore on October 7, 1849.
 To honor his life and legacy, we remembered him around the anniversary of his death in a macabre way he'd truly appreciate...in a graveyard!

-There was live music by local bands, local food and beer vendors and Poe and Reister impersonators, ghost stories around a fire pit, as well as guided tours through the historic Reisterstown Community Cemetery (est. 1764).
+Enjoy live music by local bands Ampersand String Band, Eli August and the Abandoned Buildings and Edgar Allan and the Poe Boys; local food and beer vendors; David Keltz as Edgar Allan Poe; a John Reister impersonator; ghost stories around a fire pit; as well as guided tours through the historic Reisterstown Community Cemetery (est. 1764).

 Chat with Poe among the graves and make a toast among ghosts!